SMS Marketing - The Forgotten Marketing Tool

 What are some benefits and things to keep in mind?

-SMS services are more commonly used by gambling agencies such as TAB, SportsBet, and eCommerce stores when they are announcing they have a flash sale or massive discount going on a range of clothing.
+SMS services are more commonly used by gambling agencies such as TAB, Sportsbet, and eCommerce stores when they announce they have a flash sale or massive discount going on a range of clothing.
 It’s also worthwhile for bloggers and personal trainers if you want to actively engage your readers and ensure they’re keeping up to date with your movements.

-This may be a foreign concept to some that primarily use SEO and adwords to target their audience and drive sales, but there are definitely some advantages and things to keep in mind when using an SMS service.
+This may be a foreign concept to some that primarily use SEO and AdWords to target their audience and drive sales, but there are definitely some advantages and things to keep in mind when using an SMS service.
+Remember, you will need a website to lead you SMS traffic back to, so ensure your website is hosting with the best hosting possible.

 Higher customer engagement

-You may be experiencing areas where there is a lack of engagement, such as mailing lists for little to no conversions.
+You may be experiencing areas with a lack of engagement, such as mailing lists for little to no conversions.
 There is an emphasis on email marketing nowadays when it doesn’t always have the best read-through or click rates due to spam.
 There’s a chance your emails won’t get seen, which is unfortunately due to restrictions such as spam filters and junk folders.

 Call to action